Classic Inca Trail 4 days To Machu Picchu

 - 5 people: $670

-- 6 people: $650
+- 6 people: $660

-- 7 people: $640
+- 7 people: $650

-- 8 or more people: $620
+- 8 or more people: $640

-We offer special discounts to make the Inca Trail experience more accessible to students and children.
+We offer special discounts to make the Classic Inca Trail 4 days experience more accessible to students and children.
 Students aged 18 to 25 can enjoy a discount of US$20 off the regular price of the tour.
 To qualify for this discount, students must provide proof of enrollment, such as a valid student ID or a letter from their educational institution.
 Additionally, we offer a generous discount of US$30 for children under 18.
-This makes the trek more affordable for families, allowing younger travelers to experience the beauty and history of the Inca Trail at a reduced rate.
+This makes the trek more affordable for families, allowing younger travelers to experience the beauty and history of the trail at a reduced rate.
 Be sure to check the specific requirements for each discount and provide the necessary documentation when booking.

 Additional / Extras NOT included (Need to book in advance):

-- Machu Picchu Mountaineering: USD 60.00
+- Machu Picchu Mountain: USD 60.00

-- Huayna Picchu Mountaineering: USD 60.00
+- Huayna Picchu Mountain: USD 60.00

 - Vistadome Train Aguas Calientes-Cusco: USD50.00